sukii09/cafe-finder/README.md

 # Credits
-Inspired by the Codedex cafe finder tutorial (https://www.codedex.io/projects/build-a-cafe-finder-with-javascript) Front end UI,  and cursor obtained from the matcha society products and implemented by @sukii09.
+Inspiration gathered from a Codedex cafe finder tutorial Front end UI, implemented by @sukii09, and cursor obtained from the matcha society products